gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 ERROR: MFA is required to access this resource but user has no MFA devices; use 'tsh mfa add' to register MFA devices
 ```

-**New MFA prompts**
+##### SSO MFA prompt

-With SSO as an MFA method, this first time user would instead be prompted to
+With SSO as an MFA method, this first time user will instead be prompted to
 re-authenticate through their SSO provider for a more seamless experience.

 ```console